shoganaich/azure-osticket/essentialfiles.md

 https://drive.google.com/file/d/1_tfJ6iSch0kH1D2QcMKEeVjm9CIWlxgy/view?usp=sharing

-However, as some people may not feel comfortable downloading files from a random source, below are the original links to all the programs used if you prefer downloading them individually.
+However, as some people may not feel comfortable downloading files from a strange source, below are the original links to all the programs used if you prefer downloading them individually.

 ---